nixmc/nmstereo-enterprise-edition/README.md

 ## How to build your own

-_Note, this is how we've set things up, but other setups are doubtless possible._
+_Note, this is how we've set things up, but other setups are doubtless possible.
+I.e. it should be possible to setup everything up on a single [Raspberry Pi](http://www.raspberrypi.org/) running [Mopidy](https://github.com/mopidy/mopidy) (see Roadmap, below)._

 ### Grab yourself: